 Building the Ronald O. Perelman Center for Emergency Services

 The Ronald O. Perelman Center for Emergency Services, also known as the Perelman Emergency Center, opened in April 2014.
 Located at 570 First Avenue at 33rd Street, the 22,000-square-foot facility more than triples the size of the former emergency department.
-It is equipped with 40 treatment spaces, including three triage rooms, three resuscitation rooms, and three negative-pressure isolation rooms.
-An on-site pharmacist is on duty 24 hours a day, seven days a week, and there are separate entrances for ambulance and walk-in patients.
+It is equipped with 40 treatment spaces, including 3 triage rooms, 3 resuscitation rooms, and 3 negative-pressure isolation rooms.
+An on-site pharmacist is on duty 24 hours a day, 7 days a week, and there are separate entrances for ambulance and walk-in patients.

-In December 2013, NYU Langone’s longtime trustee Ronald O. Perelman, chairman and chief executive officer of MacAndrews & Forbes Holdings Inc., announced a $50 million gift to create the Perelman Emergency Center.
+In December 2013, NYU Langone’s longtime trustee Ronald O. Perelman, chairman and chief executive officer of MacAndrews and Forbes Holdings Inc., announced a $50-million gift to create the Perelman Emergency Center.
 NYU Langone built the facility with flood mitigation measures that will help protect the facility against severe storms.

 Plans for a new, larger, and more modern emergency room began years before the impact of Superstorm Sandy forced the existing emergency room to close, but the closing afforded us the opportunity to accelerate construction of the new facility, and the Perelman Emergency Center opened 18 months after Superstorm Sandy hit.